juliafsuzuki/choreography-coach-agent/README.md

 ## What it does

-Choreography Coach Agent is an autonomous agent built with the **Google Agent Development Kit (ADK)** and powered by **Gemini 2.5 Flash**.
+Personalized Choreography Practice Companion is an autonomous agent built with the **Google Agent Development Kit (ADK)** and powered by **Gemini 2.5 Flash**.
 A competitive dancer hands the agent a showcase video and a dance style.
 The agent then:

 1. Analyzes the music's tempo and beat structure